LorisNanni/Advancing-Taxonomy-with-Machine-Learning-A-Hybrid-Ensemble-for-Species-and-Genus-Classification/README.md

 https://github.com/LorisNanni/AI-powered-Biodiversity-Assessment-Species-Classification-via-DNA-Barcoding-and-Deep-Learning

 The classificaton step is performed in MATLAB; the feature extraction step is performed in Python.
-Matlab code is saved in Matlab.rar
-Python code is saved in Python.rar
+Matlab code is saved in Matlab.rar; the file ExampleFish_DWT.m  shows how to apply DWT for training/testing CNN Python code is saved in Python.rar

 Dataset:
 Badirli dataset is available here https://dataworks.indianapolis.iu.edu/handle/11243/41